Finistère: History

 The present department consists of the historical region of Léon and parts of Cornouaille and Trégor, both parts of pre-revolutionary Brittany.

 The name Finistère derives from the Latin Finis Terræ, meaning end of the earth.
 In England, a similar area is called Land's End.
-The Breton name for Finistère, Penn ar Bed, translates as "Head/End of the World" and is similar to the Cornish name for Land's End, Pedn an Wlas (Head/End of the country), and also Penfro (English: Pembroke) in Wales (pen = end, bro = country).
+The Breton name for Finistère, Penn ar Bed, translates as "Head/End of the World" and is similar to the Cornish name for Land's End, Pedn an Wlas (Head/End of the land), and also Penfro (English: Pembroke) in Wales (pen = end, bro = land).
 Finistère is not to be confused with Fisterra in Galicia, Spain, which shares the same etymology.

 The area of the department was part of the Province of Brittany before 1790.

 Geography

 The largest population centre in Finistère is Brest.
 Other large towns in the department include Quimper (the capital), Concarneau, Morlaix, Carhaix, Quimperlé and Douarnenez.
 Finistère includes the island of Ushant (Eusa in Breton, Ouessant in French).

 Finistère is the westernmost department of Metropolitan France and can also claim to be the "most coastal" department in Metropolitan France.
 Of its 277 communes, 117 are located on the coast (approximately 42% of the total number of communes).
 Its total coastline of approximately 1250 km accounts for almost a quarter of the entire Brittany coast-line.